-Obtaining Judgment in your favour through the Courts does not necessarily result in the debt being paid.
+Obtaining or enforcing a court Judgement in your favour through the Courts does not necessarily result in the debt being paid.
 Sometimes obtaining Judgment is the easy bit.
 No doubt it is excellent news when a debt pursuant to a judgment is paid in a timely manner.
-More often the judgment is not paid and then should contact our Dispute Resolution or tenant eviction solicitors who can offer continued advice as to the options available.
+More often the judgment is not paid and then should contact our Dispute Resolution or tenant eviction solicitors who can offer continued advice as to the options available in case of enforcing a court judgement.

 There are a number of enforcement methods which our lawyers can implement for you.
 These include: